 The most you pay in Copayments, Deductibles, and Coinsurance during a Benefit Period for Covered Services.
 The Out-of-Pocket limit does not include your premium, amounts over the Maximum Allowed Amount, or charges for health care that your Plan doesn't cover.
 Please see the "Schedule of Benefits" for details.

 Partial Hospitalization Program

-Structured, short-term behavioral health treatment that offers nursing care and active treatment in a program that operates no less than 6 hours per day, 5 days per week.
+Structured, multidisciplinary behavioral health treatment that offers nursing care and active individual, group and family treatment in a program that operates no less than 6 hours per day, 5 days per week.